The Truth About How I Became a Copywriter

-Prior to my current career as a professional B2B copywriter, I owned and operated a website development business.
-My company, Website Mastery, was committed to creating high quality websites.
+Prior to my current career as a professional B2B copywriter, I had owned and operated a website development business.
+My company, Website Mastery, was committed to creating high-quality websites.

-I didn’t realize it at the time, but I wasn’t necessarily creating the best user experience websites.
-In fact, I didn’t realize “user experience” was my responsibility.
-After all, my clients seemed to know what they wanted.
-My process was simply to follow the natural order of building a website:
+But what I didn;t realize at the time was that I wasn’t creating the best user experience websites.
+In fact, I didn’t think “user experience” was my responsibility at all.
+And my clients seemed to know what they wanted anyway.
+My process was simply: follow the natural order of building a website:

 - Functional integrity